 One of the simplest and fastest ways to reduce and eliminate the numbers of all types of ich organisms, as well as flukes and lice that are parasitic on saltwater fishes is to give them a quick freshwater dip or bath.
-This method of hyposalinity is very effective, takes little time to prepare for, and is strongly recommended as the first step in treating ich diseased fish prior to placing them into a QT for long-term treatment with the proper medication for what ails them.
+This method of hyposalinity is very effective, takes little time to prepare for, and is strongly recommended as the first step in treating ich diseased fish prior to placing them into a quarantine for long-term treatment with the proper medication for what ails them.

 Taking a saltwater fish out of salt water and placing it in freshwater will put the fish under a certain amount of stress, so keep an eye on the treated fish for signs of extreme stress (laying on the bottom of the treatment container and gilling rapidly).
 Agitating the treatment water will help to keep the fish moving around and reduce stress.

 - nitrofurazone based medication